 Saccharin, an artificial sweetener, is used in this case as a flavoring agent (it makes the lip balm taste sweet).
 Although it is no longer considered to be a human carcinogen (early studies in rats showed a link to urinary bladder cancer), I prefer to avoid all man-made chemically derived artificial sweeteners.

 There are many safer lip balm alternatives available.
 One I really like is EcoLips.
 It’s made with natural and organic ingredients, it’s vegan (it’s made with a plant wax called Candelilla wax), and it’s never tested on animals.
-I also like organic lip balms from Badger’s, Dr. Bronner’s, and Navitas.
+I also like organic lip balms from Badger’s and Dr. Bronner’s.